Christer Strömholm

-Christer Strömholm (July 22, 1918 – January 11, 2002), also known by the pseudonym Christer Christian, was a Swedish photographer and educator.
+Ture Christer Strömholm (22 July 1918 – 11 January 2002), also known by the pseudonym Christer Christian, was a Swedish photographer and educator.
 He is known for his intimate black and white street photography portrait series, particularly his portraits of transgender women in Paris.
 Strömholm received the 1997 Hasselblad Award.

 Life and career

 Strömholm was born in Vaxholm, Sweden, to Lizzie Strömholm and Fredrik Strömholm, an army officer.
 His childhood was marked by family instability.
 The family moved frequently, and in 1924 his parents divorced, but remarried shortly thereafter.
-In 1934, Strömholm's father committed suicide.
+In 1934, Strömholm's father died by suicide.

-Beginning in 1933, Strömholm was active in the Nazi Nordic Youth movement, modelled after Hitler Youth.
+Beginning in 1932, Strömholm was active in the Nazi Nordic Youth movement, modelled after Hitler Youth.
 He led one of its cells during this time, and in 1936 hoisted a flag of a swastika on the People's House in Stockholm.
 Over the course of his young adulthood, however, his political perspective changed; he joined the Swedish Volunteer Corps at the age of 21, and supported the Norwegian resistance movement later in the war.

 In 1937 Strömholm travelled to Dresden to study art under the German painter Woldemar Winkler.
 However, he came into conflict with Paul Klee and other Bauhaus artists, and his stay in Dresden was brief.